songyandong/documentation/how_to_use_ppio_cli.md

 - Click the “Give me PPIO coin” button to get 1 free PPIO coin for testnet!

 ## Step4: Send test coins to PPIO
-Although you already have test coins in your PPIO wallet, if you want to really experience the PPIO CLI, you need to go back to [PPIO wallet page](https://wallet.testnet.pp.io) to recharge some PPIO coins.
+Although you already have test coins in your PPIO wallet, if you want to experience the PPIO CLI, you need to go back to [PPIO wallet page](https://wallet.testnet.pp.io) to recharge some PPIO coins.
 This involves our underlying system architecture.
 We will introduce these details in a later article.

 ![get coins from faucet](./images/recharge-ppio-service.png)